CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-&#8226 For a deeper understanding of the input file management, please refer to the relevant section in the documentation: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#iii2b---second-step-of-data-analysis">III.2.b) - File Management / Output Files / Second Step of Data Analysis</a></code> <br>
+&#8226 For a deeper understanding of the input file management, please refer to the relevant section in the documentation: <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#iii2b---second-step-of-data-analysis">III.2.b) - Second Step of Data Analysis</a> <br>
-&#8226 For a deeper understanding of the output file management, please refer to the relevant section in the documentation: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/doc#iii2c---toolbox">III.2.c) - Toolbox</a></code>
+&#8226 For a deeper understanding of the output file management, please refer to the relevant section in the documentation: <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/doc#iii2c---toolbox">III.2.c) - Toolbox</a>
 </p>

 #### VIII.4.b) Correlation matrix